nielstanis/cphdevfest2023/Notes.md

 We can get cosign (if installed locally) to verify as well, it also makes sense to look into the generated data by doing the following:

 - `rekor-cli get --log-index IDREG --format json | jq > output.json`
-- `cat output.json | jq -r '.Body.HashedRekordObj.signature.publicKey.content' | base64 -d > pub.crt`
+- `cat output.json | jq -r ".Body.HashedRekordObj.signature.publicKey.content" | base64 -d > pub.crt`
 - `openssl x509 -noout -text -in pub.crt`
 - `cosign verify ghcr.io/GITHUBACCOUNT/docwebgen:latest`